Due: Mon Jan 14 11:59 pm

 If you attempt to clone and receive an error that the "repository does not exist":

 - double-check for typos in the path.
-The path needs to be typed just as shown above.
+The path needs to be typed exactly as specified.
 This includes the odd-looking $USER at end, which is a environment variable that expands into your username automatically.

 - be sure you are logged into myth

-If you confirm you are on a myth system and your correctly-typed repo path is not available, this indicates that you were not on the Axess enrollment list at the time we created the student repos.
-Drop an email to
+If you confirm you are on a Myth system and your correctly-typed path is not available, this indicates that you were not on the Axess enrollment list at the time we created the student starter code projects.
+Please send an email to

-firstname.lastname@example.org and tell us your username and we can manually set up a repo for you.
-Please make sure to enroll in Axess so we will create future repos for you automatically.
+firstname.lastname@example.org and tell us your username and we can manually set up the starter code for you.
+Please make sure to enroll in Axess as soon as possible so that the starter code is automatically generated for you in the future.

-readme.txt file is an ordinary text file where you will answer questions for the assignment.
-The
+readme.txt: a text file where you will answer questions for the assignment

-custom_tests files are used to build and test the triangle program.
+custom_tests: used to build and test the triangle program

-submit programs.
-(Further information about symlinks).
-Note that the shared directories are not editable by you, so you will not be able to create, edit, or delete files with these directories.
+Symbolic links mean that the files actually live in the CS107 class directory, but appear just like normal files in your starter code folder.
+Note that the shared directories are not editable by you, so you will not be able to create, edit, or delete files with these directories, since they actually live in the CS107 class directory.

 In order to complete your enrollment in CS107, you must confirm your availability to attend the exams and accept the course Honor Code policy.

-For this activity, you will investigate a simulated break-in and answer the questions that are posed below.
-Your answers are to be typed into your
+For this activity, you will investigate a simulated break-in and answer the questions below.
+Type your answers into the

 The key files are available in the directory